Abithapasupuleti/Employee-Attrition-Analysis-/README.md

 **Methods:**
-*1. Data Collection and Import:* Gathered the dataset and saved it as a CSV file.
+1. Data Collection and Import: Gathered the dataset and saved it as a CSV file.

 2. Data Preprocessing: Loaded the CSV file into a pandas DataFrame.
    Cleaned the data by: Removing null values and duplicates, Handling outliers, Converting categorical variables into a suitable format.

 3. Exploratory Data Analysis (EDA): Conducted EDA to identify patterns, trends, and key features for model development.

 4. Model Implementation
 Built and evaluated three machine learning models:
 Logistic Regression
 Decision Tree Classifier
 Random Forest Classifier

 5. ROC-AUC Ensemble Score for Employee Attrition Prediction: Assessed the combined performance of the three models using Receiver Operating Characteristic Area Under the Curve (ROC-AUC) analysis.The ensemble model achieved a ROC-AUC score of 0.80, indicating strong predictive capability.
 Methodology: Calculated ROC-AUC for each model and combined the results to form the ensemble score.

 6. Extracted the False Positive Rate (FPR) and True Positive Rate (TPR) by applying the roc_curve method on y_test and the ensemble’s final_prediction.

 7. Model Robustness Testing: Performed a validity check to test the robustness of the model using k-fold cross-validation.